sudhansu-24/brickbyte/README.md

 ## 🔒 Security

-For security concerns, please email brickbyte24@gmail.com or create a security advisory on GitHub.
+For security concerns, please email at brickbyte24@gmail.com or create a security advisory on GitHub.

 ## 🙏 Acknowledgments